 As some of my MBA professors noted a few years ago: “Although [acquisition cost] is certainly relevant to the prospecting decision… it is never included as a component of expected CLV.”
 (Pfeifer, Haskins and Conroy 2005)

 Acquisition costs are very important and should be used to assess whether it makes sense to acquire a customer.
-That said acquisition costs do not reduce CLV.
+That said acquisition costs should not reduce CLV or else the metric becomes a lot less useful.

 Read: Phillip Pfeifer, Mark Haskins and Robert Conroy, “Customer Lifetime Value, Customer Profitability, and the Treatment of Acquisition Spending“, Journal of Managerial Issues, XXVII, 1, Spring 2005, Pages 11-25